Mahdi-Ghasemii/Vulnerable_Web_Server/README.md

      🛠️ Confirm to create the VM.

 3. **Config ansible according to the virtal machine** :
-   - Replace the values of ip and username written in the path: [server1.yml] [server1]
+   - Replace the values of ip and username written in the project: [server_info]
      ```bash
         ansible_host: <your_vm_ip_address>
         ansible_user: <your_vm_username>